KarrLab/intro_to_wc_modeling/docs/introduction/index.rst

 Simulation results analysis
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Several tools have been developed to analyze and visualize simulation results.
-The most popular simulation software programs, including COPASI :cite:`bergmann2017copasi` and Virtual Cell :cite:`resasco2012virtual`, provide basic tools for visualizing simulation results.
+The most popular simulation software programs, including COPASI :cite:`bergmann2017copasi`, E-Cell :cite:`dhar2006cell`, and Virtual Cell :cite:`resasco2012virtual`, provide basic tools for visualizing simulation results.
 Tools such as Escher :cite:`king2015escher` and Pathway Tools Omics Viewer :cite:`paley2006pathway` can also be used to visualize simulation results.

 We developed ``WholeCellViz`` to visualize WC simulation results in their biological context :cite:`lee2013wholecellviz`.
 WholeCellViz provides users time series plots and interactive animations to visualize model predictions, and enables users to arrange grids of plots and animations to help users compare predictions across multiple simulation runs and simulated conditions.
 However, further work is needed to scale WholeCellViz to larger models and to make it easier to incorporate new visualizations into WholeCellViz.